Transform fall sugar pumpkins into pumpkin puree.

 How to Make Pumpkin Puree

-It’s simple to store.
-Cube the cooked pumpkin and store in mason jars in the fridge for up to a week.
+Keep pumpkin puree in a covered container in the refrigerator for up to a week.

 Homemade Pumpkin Puree